 - A task related to the ethics and morals of cheating and/or plagiarism will be assigned

-- Student maybe suspended/expelled from the course if more than five incident occurs
+- The student may be suspended/expelled from the course if more than five incident occurs

 The following SlideShare is designed to help students and parents develop a better understanding of what plagiarism is and how to avoid it.

-6. Code of Conduct: BrightMinds Online School is committed to fostering a healthy learning environment where all parties involved in the online platform practice respect, honesty and inclusiveness.
-School reserves the right to monitor all the material in users’ accounts in order to ensure appropriateness of use.
-If deemed inappropriate, BrightMinds Online School has the right to remove the material and in certain cases, suspend the user’s account until further decisions are made with regard to the user’s offence.
+7. Code of Conduct: BrightMinds Online School is committed to fostering a healthy learning environment where all parties involved in the online platform practice respect, honesty and inclusiveness.
+The school reserves the right to monitor all the material in users’ accounts in order to ensure appropriateness of use.
+If deemed inappropriate, BrightMinds Online School has the right to remove the material and in certain cases, suspend the user’s account until further decisions are made with regard to the user’s offense.